davidglo/boot-camps/Python/1_lists_and_dictionaries.md

 keyToTheMeaningOfLife = meaningOfLife/mysticalSign
 print keyToTheMeaningOfLife
 ```
-prints out 2.2105.
+gives 2.2105.
 Another example of using variables could also involve strings.
 For example:

     $ a = "hello "
     $ b = "world"